highlights of operations

 Our lubricant additives manufacturing facility in Singapore, operated by Chevron Oronite Pte.
 Ltd., is the largest in Asia.
 Chevron has a 50 percent interest in a Singapore refinery that produces petroleum products for the Asia-Pacific region.
 Through our joint venture Chevron Phillips Chemical Company LLC and its affiliates, Chevron also has an interest in Chevron Phillips Singapore Chemicals (Private) Limited.

 The Caltex® brand, which serves customers in the Asia-Pacific region and Africa, is managed from Singapore.
 There is a network of Caltex service stations and convenience stores in Singapore as well.

 In Singapore, our Chevron International Products business unit manages all of our Downstream fuels businesses and joint ventures outside the Americas.
 That includes commercial and retail merchandising, marketing, terminal operations, and the promotion and sale of Caltex fuels in the Asia-Pacific region, Africa and the Middle East.
 The organization also directs Chevron’s joint-venture manufacturing in Asia and joint-venture aviation activities in the Middle East.

 Chevron has a 50 percent interest in the Singapore Refining Company (SRC).

-The refinery processes up to 290,000 barrels of crude oil per day, producing liquefied petroleum gas, gasoline, jet fuel, diesel, fuel oil and asphalt.
-In 2015, construction continued on the SRC’s gasoline clean fuels facility and a cogeneration plant.
+SRC’s refinery processes up to 290,000 barrels of crude oil per day, producing liquefied petroleum gas, gasoline, jet fuel, diesel, fuel oil and asphalt.
+In 2016, construction continued on SRC’s gasoline clean fuels facility and cogeneration plant.
 The new facilities are expected to increase the refinery’s ability to produce higher-value gasoline and improve energy efficiency.
 The project is expected to be completed in 2017.

 supply and trading